Oisavictor/stock-market-predictor/README.md

     6. Social media integration for highlighting expert predictions and market news.

-    7. Ability to set up personal watch lists and alerts to track stocks.
+    7. Ability to set up personal watchlist and alerts to track stocks.

     8. Graphical representation of stock data and market trends.

     9. Comprehensive stock research tools and analytics.

     10. Secure registration and login to protect user data and privacy.

     11. Auto-Trading using Bots and Artificial Intelligence to identify profitable stocks positions.
+(Upcoming feature)

 > ## Stacks